 - Type 3 – 4 hair types might prefer coconut oil and it’s also great for high porosity hair.

 There are a lot of hair and beauty products with coconut oil as their primary ingredient so a bit hard to pick a favorite here.

 How to Choose Between Babassu Oil and Coconut Oil

 For instance, you can use coconut oil in a pre-poo treatment and then use babassu oil as a sealing oil at the end of your regimen.

-This is also a great combination for people who don’t like leaving coconut oil in their hair due to the smell or the way it feels afterwards.
+This is also a great combination for people who don’t like leaving coconut oil in their hair due to the smell or the way it feels afterward.

-If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them, you may want to check out How to Grow Hair Healthy & Long with Natural Oils.
+If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them, check out How to Grow Hair Healthy & Long with Natural Oils.

 The guide goes in-depth into which specific oil (s) works for each hair issue for optimal length and health.

 Subscribers get a discount code on the guide as well as other guides.
 Learn more HERE.

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 Read full disclosure HERE.